 If you need to subcontract or hire professionals to develop, for example, your brand image, you would include that here as well.

 How will the company be organized?
+Which would be the company type?
 Will anyone else besides you work there?
 What exactly will each of these workers do?
 This is what’s known as an organization chart, and you should create your own one.

 Any business needs a minimum of initial capital to finance its first fixed and operational costs.
 How much will it be in your case?
 Under what concepts?